Blog

 February 2, 2026

 Every sniper bot shares one objective: capture early entries at favorable prices while avoiding trap tokens.
-Yet each missed fill and every extra 30–50ms on Solana translates directly to reduced profits.
+Yet each missed fill and every extra 30–50 ms on Solana translates directly to reduced profits.
 Elite systems optimize end-to-end from signal detection through final confirmation, tune fee structures based on real-time slot congestion, validate pool liquidity and token permissions, and then bail immediately when red flags appear.
 Amateur setups spam transactions, ignore mempool realities, skip crucial safety checks, and burn their edge through sloppy retry patterns.

 The business case for automated sniping